jqueryscript/ChatGPT-Resources/README.md

 - [chatgpt-review-rebuttal-extension](https://github.com/LinXueyuanStdio/chatgpt-review-rebuttal-extension) - A browser extension for generating reviews and rebuttals in openreview, powered by ChatGPT.
 - [gpt2markdown](https://github.com/0xreeko/gpt2markdown) - A browser extension that exports your ChatGPT conversations to Markdown format.
 - [writely](https://github.com/anc95/writely) - An AI powered chrome extension improving your writing and reading.
+- [GPT-Prompter](https://github.com/giosilvi/GPT-Prompter) - Browser extension to get a fast prompt (of the selected text) for OpenAI`s GPT-3 & ChatGPT API .
+Available in the Chrome web store and Firefox browser add-ons.

 ## Other Externsions.
 - [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT.